demasy/aws-certified-cloud-practitioner/introduction/README.md

 Organizations of every type, size, and industry are using the cloud for a wide variety of use cases, such as **data backup**, **disaster recovery**, **email**, **virtual desktops**, **software development and testing**, **big data analytics**, and **customer-facing web applications**.
 For example, healthcare companies are using the cloud to develop more personalized treatments for patients.
 Financial services companies are using the cloud to power real-time fraud detection and prevention.
 And video game makers are using the cloud to deliver online games to millions of players around the world.

+The on-demand delivery of IT resources and applications through the internet.
+- Access services on demand
+- Avoid large upfront investments
+- Provision computing resources as needed
+- Pay only for what you use

 <br>